Burgers equation from non-thermal stationary states in nearly-integrable gases: Hydrodynamic equation

 \section{Hydrodynamic equation}

-The effective hydrodynamic equation is obtained using the Chapman--Enskog method known from the kinetic theory~\cite{Resibois}.
-Before going into details, let us start with summarizing the most important results of this section.
+The effective hydrodynamic equation is obtained using the ChE method known from the kinetic theory~\cite{Resibois}.
+Before going into the details of the method, let us start with summarizing the most important results of this section.

-The equation for density which we find on large scales in the most general case takes the form~\eqref{Burgers_intro}.
-Expressions for the parameter $u$, related to the local center-of-mass velocity of the system, and the diffusion coefficient $\mathcal{D}(\varrho)$ are
+The equation for density $\varrho(x,t)$ which we find on large scales in the most general case takes the form~\eqref{Burgers_intro}.
+Expressions for the advective coefficient $u(\varrho)$, related to the local center-of-mass velocity of the system, and the diffusion coefficient $\mathcal{D}(\varrho)$ are

-Here $a(\lambda, \varrho)$ is a solution to the Chapman-Enskog equation detailed below.
-The parameter $u(\varrho)$ vanishes for symmetric stationary states $\rho^{\rm st}$, leading to diffusion equation~\eqref{eq:diff_eq}.
-For asymmetric state $\rho^{\rm st}$, which cannot be brought to symmetric states by Galilean boost, there are two cases.
+Here $a(\lambda, \varrho)$ is a solution to the ChE equation detailed below.
+The parameter $u(\varrho)$ vanishes for parity-symmetric stationary states $\rhop^{\rm st}$, leading to diffusion equation~\eqref{eq:diff_eq}.
+For parity-asymmetric state $\rhop^{\rm st}$, which cannot be brought to symmetric states by Galilean boost, there are two cases.
 For classical statistics of system particles, $u(\varrho)=\text{const}$ and it can be removed through boost.
 For quantum statistics, $u(\varrho)$ is density-dependent, leading to Burgers equation.

-We move now to the Chapman-Enskog method.
+We move now to the ChE method.
 In papers~\cite{navierstokes, chapmanenskog} similar computation is performed for nearly-integrable system with total number of particles, momentum and energy conserved.
-At the foundations of the Chapman--Enskog method lies the separation of scales between the microscopic collision integral relaxation time $\tau_\mathcal{I}$ and macroscopic relaxation due to $\partial_x \left(v_{\rhop} \, \rhop\right)$ term in the GHD equation.
+At the foundations of the ChE method lies the separation of scales between the microscopic collision integral relaxation time $\tau_\mathcal{I}$ and macroscopic relaxation due to $\partial_x \left(v_{\rhop} \, \rhop\right), \partial_x(\mathfrak{D}_\rho \partial_x \rhop)$ terms in the GHD equation.
 The separation of scales gives us a suitable small parameter in which various quantities can be expanded.
-To accommodate the GHD diffusion in the (perturbative) Chapman--Enskog method we must additionally assume separation between characteristic spatial scale of the GHD diffusion and the characteristic spatial scale of $\rhop$~\cite{navierstokes}.
+To accommodate the GHD diffusion in the (perturbative) ChE method we must additionally assume separation between characteristic spatial scale of the GHD diffusion and the characteristic spatial scale of $\rhop$~\cite{navierstokes}.
 More precisely, we demand